SR Series

 Frequently Asked Questions

-Scientific CMOS (sCMOS) cameras are professional imaging devices that combine the advantages of traditional CCD and CMOS technologies, featuring extremely low noise, high frame rates, wide dynamic range, and high quantum efficiency, making them particularly suitable for scientific research and precision measurement applications.
+A scientific CMOS (sCMOS) camera combines the strengths of CCD and CMOS technology, delivering ultra-low noise, high frame rate, wide dynamic range, and high quantum efficiency—ideal for scientific research and precision measurement.

-• Ultra-low readout noise: sCMOS readout noise approaches 1e⁻, significantly better than traditional CCD
+• Ultra-low read noise: sCMOS read noise approaches 1 e⁻, far outperforming traditional CCDs.

-• High frame rates: Parallel readout architecture supports frame rates up to 100fps or higher
+• High frame rate: Parallel readout architecture supports 100 fps or higher.

-• Wide dynamic range: Can simultaneously image bright and dark regions with dynamic range reaching tens of thousands to one
+• Wide dynamic range: Captures bright and dark regions simultaneously with ratios up to tens of thousands to one.

-• Large field of view and high resolution: Suitable for high-resolution large field of view imaging requirements
+• Large field of view and high resolution: Suits high-resolution, wide-field imaging.

-Widely used in biological microscopy, fluorescence imaging, high-speed object detection, astronomical observation, X-ray imaging, cold atom research, and other precision scientific research scenarios.
+They are used widely in biological microscopy, fluorescence imaging, fast object inspection, astronomy, X-ray imaging, cold atom research, and other precision-science scenarios.

 sCMOS Sensor Architecture

-Each pixel is equipped with independent amplifiers and column-level ADCs, enabling parallel readout for high-speed, high signal-to-noise ratio imaging.
-Dual gain channels and dual ADC designs further enhance dynamic range and sensitivity.
+Each pixel has its own amplifier and column ADC for parallel readout, enabling high-speed, high-SNR imaging.
+Dual gain channels and dual ADC designs further expand dynamic range and sensitivity.

 Low Noise + Wide Dynamic Range

-Back-illuminated sCMOS sensors can achieve quantum efficiency greater than 95%, performing excellently from UV to near-infrared ranges, with low fixed pattern noise and cooling capabilities down to -30°C for astronomical observations.
+Back-illuminated sCMOS sensors achieve >95% QE from UV to NIR, with low fixed-pattern noise and cooling down to −30 °C for astronomy and other needs.

-Suitable for fluorescence microscopy, astronomical imaging, cold atom research, X-ray imaging, materials testing, industrial microscopy, and various scientific research and industrial fields, providing high sensitivity, high precision, and high adaptability system advantages.
+Ideal for fluorescence microscopy, astronomy, cold atom research, X-ray imaging, materials inspection, and industrial microscopy—delivering high sensitivity, precision, and adaptability.

 • Wide dynamic range (50,000:1)